 Allow to cool and store in an airtight container.

-Low Cost and Low Fat.
 This recipe can be personalized by using different spices, different amounts of spices, different bread, different spray, and different crisping times.
-This can be a fun family project and can be used as a delicious and nutritious snack in addition to being a salad topping.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 To make bread crumbs, toast the heels of bread and chop in a blender.
 You can use any bread that has gotten dried out; just keep in refrigerator until you have enough bread to make something.

 Homemade croutons are delicious, inexpensive and easy to make.
 This page has the best homemade crouton recipes.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.